Appropriate Workplace Conduct

 Stocking up methods

 Methods of stocking up on supplies vary depending on the clinic’s procedures.
-For example, a clinic may use a computer system where orders are recurring each month for supplies.
+For example, a clinic may use a computer system where orders for supplies are recurring each month.
 Regular audits of when supplies run low can help determine how regularly these orders should be generated.
-In the event you are running low on any stock, adjustments will need to be made to the orders to ensure they arrive when they are needed, and the monthly supply is not compromised.
+In the event you are running low on any stock, adjustments will need to be made to the orders to ensure they arrive when they are needed and the monthly supply is not compromised.
 If orders are not adjusted, you end up with too much stock and at risk of waste.

 Example